Cost of Attendance

 Additional Information

-The costs listed in the COA chart (on the other side of this form) reflect estimates for the average expenses for students in each category.
-The estimated cost for tuition and fees is based upon 15 credits during the 2024-2025 academic year (includes fall 2024 and spring 2025 semesters).
+The estimated cost for tuition and fees is based upon 15 credits during the 2025-2026 academic year (includes fall 2025 and spring 2026 semesters).
 If you plan to enroll for more (or less) than 15 credits, adjust your tuition and fee costs so that you will have a more accurate estimate of your expenses.
 The book allowance is based upon an average across all programs.

-If you receive any federal financial aid, the total amount of financial aid assistance you receive from all sources (includes the Pell Grant, student and parent loans, work-study, scholarships, tuition benefits, athletic scholarships, etc.) cannot exceed your .total COA.
+If you receive any federal financial aid, the total amount of financial aid assistance you receive from all sources (includes the Pell Grant, student and parent loans, work-study, scholarships, tuition benefits, athletic scholarships, etc.) cannot exceed your total cost of attendance (COA).
 If your total amount of financial aid assistance exceeds your COA, federal law requires NWCCD to reduce your financial aid to eliminate the overage.
-If you borrow federal direct student loans, or receive a federal parent plus loan, a loan origination fee component will be included in your total cost of attendance.
+If you borrow federal direct student loans or receive a federal parent plus loan, a loan origination fee component will be included in your total cost of attendance.

 The student’s actual costs for housing, food, personal expenses, and transportation will vary depending upon the options selected and individual spending habits.